nordic-institute/X-Road/doc/Manuals/LoadBalancing/ig-xlb_x-road_external_load_balancer_installation_guide.md

 ### 3.3 Slave installation
-1. Install security server packages using the normal installation procedure. `nginx` or `xroad-jetty` packages  are not required for slave nodes, but the admin graphical user interface (which requires these packages) can be handy for diagnostics.
+1. Install security server packages using the normal installation procedure. `xroad-proxy-ui-api` package is not required for slave nodes, but the admin graphical user interface (which is provided by this package) can be handy for diagnostics.
 It should be noted that changing a slave's configuration via the admin gui is not possible.
 2. Stop the xroad services.
 3. Create a separate PostgreSQL instance for the serverconf database (see section